jpacio89/papers/README.md

 This license cannot be deleted or modified by anyone except the repository first author.

 The latest license supersedes all previous licenses for the material in this repository (including its previous versions).
 To define terms like latest, old, new, and previous, one must use the commit number in this repository.
-Latest corresponds to highest commit number, old corresponds to a commit number lower than new commit number and previous corresponds to a commit number below the commit one is referring to.
-Only the latest commit is can be accessed publicly.
-Any previous commits must be ignored.
+Latest corresponds to highest commit timestamp, old corresponds to a commit timestamp lower than new commit timestamp and previous corresponds to a commit timestamp below the commit one is referring to.
+Only the latest commit can be accessed publicly.
+Any previous commits must be ignored and you are not allowed to use the information in them in any way, shape or form.

 This license, the repository and its contents are governed by the Laws of the Universe.
 If enforcement under these laws is not feasible, the laws of the República Portuguesa and the Kingdom of Sweden may be temporarily applied to resolve disputes.
 In the event of an unresolved dispute, the decision of the first author (JPAC) must be final.